formigio/base/README.md

-# Formigio Personal
+# Formigio Base

-> An app to help individuals to get accomplish more using The Accomplishment System
+> An app to build applications for business

 ## Local Development